AmjustGettingStarted/Apothecary/README.md

 # 🩺 ConsultX – Doctors Appointment Platform

 A modern, full-stack platform for booking, managing, and monetizing doctor appointments.
-Built with Next.js, Clerk authentication, and a robust credit-based system for patients and doctors
+Built with Next.js, Clerk authentication, and a robust credit-based system for patients and doctors.

 ---